 Gould's shipworm grows to several inches in length with a long, worm-like body.
 It has two small shells with toothed ridges at one end of its body and two small siphons and two hard, segmented pallets at the other end of its body.
 The pallets look like stacks of tiny ice cream cones.

-The shipworm lives within calcified tunnels in untreated wood which protect the shipworm’s soft body.
+Lives within calcified tunnels in untreated wood, which protect the shipworm’s soft body.
 It uses its boring shells to scrape away pieces of wood to form a tunnel.
 The end of each tunnel has a pinhole-sized entryway to the water; the shipworm’s siphons stick out into the water through this hole.
 Each shipworm’s tunnel never intersects with another tunnel, even if there are multiple tunnels in a single piece of wood.

 Found throughout the lower Chesapeake Bay, with a range that extends into the brackish waters of the middle Bay.